 Bosch ROS65VC-6 supports two pad sizes, 5-in(with 6 holes) and 6- in (with 8 holes) one, so you get a very versatile tool.
 Both pads are included so you can hit the ground working.

 This sander is fast and feels great.
 Variable speed and multiple grips on the body(including the removable handle at the front) make it a very efficient tool for multiple applications.
 Although it only has 3.3 Amps of power, I think, in this case, it is enough to tackle any paint removal job you throw at it.

 It’s a great tool, but if you’re willing to spend that kind of money, I’d throw in a few more bucks and got the Bosch devs1250.
 Mostly because of the dual-mode, which makes removing paint and other sanding tasks a lot faster and easier.

 - 2 dust collection systems

-However, If you think that you need more choice or have a smaller budget I’ve written an extensive buying guide on orbital sanders and you’re more than welcome to have a look.
+However, If you think that you need more choice or have a smaller budget, I’ve written an extensive buying guide on random orbital sanders, and you’re more than welcome to have a look.
 I hope you’ll find something for you there.

 Last update on 2021-02-25 / Affiliate links / Images from Amazon Product Advertising API